confluentinc/tutorials/kafka-on-docker/README.md

 KAFKA_PROCESS_ROLES: broker,controller
 ```

-Since the introduction of [KRaft]() Kafka no longer uses [Apache ZooKeeper®](https://zookeeper.apache.org/) for managing cluster metadata, using Kafka itself instead.
-One advantage of the new KRaft mode is that you can have a single Kafka broker to handle both metadata and handling client requests in small, local development environment.
-The `docker-compose.yml` file for this tutorial uses this approach leading to faster startup times and simpler configuration.
-Note that in a production setting you'll have distinct Kafka brokers for handling requests and operating as a cluster controller.
+Since the introduction of [KRaft](https://docs.confluent.io/platform/current/kafka-metadata/kraft.html) Kafka no longer requires [Apache ZooKeeper®](https://zookeeper.apache.org/) for managing cluster metadata, using Kafka itself instead.
+One advantage of the new KRaft mode is that you can have a single Kafka broker to handle both metadata and client requests in small, local development environment.
+The `docker-compose.yml` file for this tutorial uses this approach, leading to faster startup times and simpler configuration.
+Note that, in a production setting, you'll have distinct Kafka brokers for handling requests and operating as a cluster controller.

 ## Running Kafka on Docker